-Long before the UV-assisted, long-lasting manicure we all now know and love as "gels," there were henna manicures, kohl manicures, and manicures that signified class status.
+Long before the UV-assisted, long-lasting manicure we all now know and love as gels, there were henna manicures, kohl manicures, and manicures that signified class status.
 Yes, nails actually signified class status.
-It's no surprise that nails have been a part of the beauty world for centuries.
-Scroll through to find out how we went from dip-dyed fingertips to #ManiMonday!
+It's no surprise that nails have been a significant part of the beauty world and industry for centuries.
+Scroll through to find out how we went from dip-dyed fingertips to the famous Instagram #ManiMonday trend!

 It all began in 3200 B.C., Babylonia when warriors in Babylon would spend hours having their hair curled and lacquered and their nails manicured and colored before going off to battle.
 The ingredient of choice?
 Kohl.
 The colors of their nails signified their class, black nails were considered higher class, and green nails, lower class.
 Their lips were often tinted to match their nails.
+Mind blown, really.

-The Chinese used nail color as a distinction of class and dynasty.
-The upper classes would use ingredients like beeswax, arabic gum, and egg whites for nail color, and those of the ruling dynasty, often highly pigmented colors like red.
+In 3000 B.C., Chinese used nail color as a distinction of class and dynasty.
+The upper classes would use ingredients like beeswax, arabic gum, and egg whites for nail color, and those of the ruling dynasty often wore highly pigmented colors like red.
 Nail color was not allowed for everyone, however.
 During certain dynasties, the lower classes could wear pale colors, for others none at all was permitted.
 Wearing the color of royals was punishable by death.
 So basically, if you were caught wearing the wrong nail color assigned to your class, you'd be in major trouble.

 Cutex, a brand that started in 1911 with just one product , a cuticle extract for softening cuticles around the nail bed (hence the name) and has since grown to be a beauty empire, invented several types of nail polish: cake, paste, powder, and stick.
 Cake and powder remained the most popular until liquid came along.
-By 1925, liquid polish was virtually the only type of polish on the market.
+By 1925, liquid polish was virtually the only type of nail polish on the market.
 Can you imagine painting your nails with cake powder?

-Makeup artist Michelle Menard wanted to create a glossy nail lacquer that mimicked the shine on automobiles.
+In 1920, makeup artist Michelle Menard wanted to create a glossy nail lacquer that mimicked the shine on automobiles.
 She eventually perfected her formula, which gained popularity among flappers, and in 1932 she launched the notorious cosmetic house known today as Revlon.
-The company sold its nail enamel in a variety of colors at drugstores and department stores for several years before expanding into lipstick and more makeup.
+The company sold its nail enamel in a variety of colors at drugstores and department stores for several years before expanding into lipstick and eventually an entire makeup line.

-Dentist Frederick Slack broke a nail at work.
-To repair it, he used aluminum foil and dental acrylic from his lab (genius if you ask me).
-He fashioned a faux nail that looked realistic, which prompted the dentist to collaborate with his brother to create and then later patent what we would know today as acrylic nails.
+In 1957, dentist Frederick Slack broke a nail at work, and to repair it, he used aluminum foil and dental acrylic from his lab (genius if you ask me).
+He fashioned a faux nail that looked so realistic, it prompted the dentist to collaborate with his brother to create and then later patent what we would know today as acrylic nails.

 Jeff Pink, the American makeup artist and founder of Orly, needed a manicure that wouldn't compete with multiple costume changes.
-So he created the versatile French manicure.
+So in 1976 he created the versatile French manicure.
 Little did he know, it would be one of the most popular styles of manicures every invented.
 It debuted on the runways in Paris and became an instant phenomenon.

-In the movie Pulp Fiction, Uma Thurman's nails were painted in Chanel's Rouge Noir (aka "Vamp"), a color created to mimic the appearance of dried blood.
+In the 1994 movie Pulp Fiction, Uma Thurman's nails were painted in Chanel's Rouge Noir (aka "Vamp"), a color created to mimic the appearance of dried blood.
 The shade, like the movie, instantly became a cult classic.
-It was impossible to keep on shelves, and to this day, still remains one of the most requested Chanel products of all time.
+The nail hue became impossible to keep on shelves, and to this day, still remains one of the most requested Chanel products of all time.